Google Chat

-Google Chat (formerly known as Hangouts Chat) is a communication service developed by Google.
+Google Chat is a communication service developed by Google.
 Initially designed for teams and business environments, it has since been made available for general consumers.
-It provides direct message, group conversations, and spaces, which allow users to create and assign tasks and share files in a central place in addition to chatting.
+It provides direct messaging, group conversations, and spaces, which allow users to create and assign tasks and share files in a central place in addition to chatting.
 It can be accessed through its own website and app or through the Gmail website and app.

-It was first launched on March 9, 2017, as one of the two apps that constitute the replacement for Google Hangouts, the other being Google Meet.
+It was first launched as Hangouts Chat on March 9, 2017, as one of the two apps to constitute the replacement for Google Hangouts, the other being Google Meet.
 It was renamed to Google Chat on April 9, 2020.
-It was initially only available for Google Workspace customers, but in February 2021, Google began rolling out Google Chat in "early access" to regular consumer accounts until it became fully available in April 2021.
-Google deprecated the original Hangouts and replaced it with Chat in November 1, 2022.
+It was initially only available for the Google Workspace software suite, but in February 2021 Google began rolling out Google Chat in "early access" to regular consumer accounts until it became fully available in April 2021.
+Google deprecated the original Hangouts and replaced it with Chat on November 1, 2022.

 History

 Google Chat was first launched as Hangouts Chat on March 9, 2017, for Google Workspace (called G Suite until October 2020) customers only as a replacement for Google Hangouts.
 All G Suite packages had identical features except for a lack of Vault data retention in the Basic package.

 On April 9, 2020, Google rebranded Hangouts Chat to Google Chat.
-Following this rebranding, and along with a similar change for Hangouts Meet, the Hangouts brand is to be removed from Google Workspace.
+Following this rebranding, and along with a similar change for Hangouts Meet, the Hangouts brand was removed from Google Workspace.

 Migration from Hangouts

 Google first announced their plan to begin retiring Google Hangouts in October 2019.
 In October 2020, Google announced that it would open Google Chat up to consumers in 2021.
 Google also announced that Hangouts conversations, contacts, and history would be migrated over to Google Chat.

 Google Chat began to roll out to consumer accounts in "early access" in February 2021, but at the time Google stated that Hangouts would remain a consumer-level product for people using standard Google accounts.
 By April 2021, Google Chat became fully available for free as an "early access" service, for users who choose to use it instead of Hangouts.

 In August 2021, Google started automatically signing out Google Hangouts users on iOS and Android and notifying them to switch to Google Chat.

-Google plans to deprecate Google Hangouts and replace it with Google Chat in early 2022.
-In February 2022, Google announced plans to begin the final migration of all Google Workspace customers from Google Hangouts to Google Chat, which is scheduled to be finalized in May 2022.
+Google planned to deprecate Google Hangouts and replace it with Google Chat in early 2022.
+In February 2022, Google announced plans to begin the final migration of all Google Workspace customers from Google Hangouts to Google Chat, which was scheduled to be finalized in May 2022.
 In September 2022, Google announced all Hangouts data would be deleted by January 1, 2023.

+Redesign

+In December 2023, Google began to roll out a version of Google Chat with a redesigned sidebar and updated the logo.
+These changes made Google Chat more productive and integrated artificial intelligence into the service.